Aeroporas/flappyBirdWristEdition/README.md

-# Flappy Chick: Bird on the Wrist (Apple Watch App)
+# Flappy Chick: Bird on the Wrist
+Standalone Apple Watch App

 Beloved game now playable on Apple Watch as a standalone app (iPhone not required).